Infrared vs Traditional Sauna — Which Sauna Type Is Right for You?

 Infrared Sauna Experience

 Infrared saunas typically operate between 120–140°F (49–60°C).
-Because the infrared wavelengths heat your body directly rather than only the air, many people report that they begin to sweat deeply at lower air temperatures compared with a traditional sauna.
+Because the infrared wavelengths create a more direct heat experience rather than only warming the air, many people find the session comfortable at lower air temperatures compared with a traditional sauna.

 This gentler environment makes infrared a strong candidate for people seeking: